 This is also the time to investigate alternative viable species in addition to IPE and Cumaru.
 Tropical Forest Products is pleased to provide a range of wood choices, including the less recognized but incredibly resilient Garapa wood.
 Because Garapa trees are inherently resistant to insects and decay, they are an excellent choice for outdoor projects.

-Apart from spearheading advancements in wood technologies, we also provide commodities like bamboo, an eco-friendly resource, and thermally modified wood species like Ash, Pine, Obeche, etc. These inventive replacements demonstrate how committed we are to the goals of expanding the range of material applications and promoting the use of renewable resources in building and architecture.
+Apart from spearheading advancements in wood technologies, we also provide commodities like bamboo, as a rapidly renewable resource that is more than just eco-friendly, and thermally modified wood species like Ash, Pine, Obeche, etc. These inventive replacements demonstrate how committed we are to the goals of expanding the range of material applications and promoting the use of renewable resources in building and architecture.

 IPE and Cumaru’s impending inclusion in the CITES is a big step toward sustainable forestry, but there may be a drawback: it might encourage certain customers to use non-renewable building materials like PVC and plastic composites.
 Despite their seeming convenience, these materials are not at all eco-friendly.
 They can have major detrimental effects on the environment during production, and unlike wood, they are neither renewable nor recyclable.